bobbles911/bank-csv-importer/README.md

 ```
 {
-	header, // The header row, if one was present and it was autodetected
+	header, // The header row, if one was present and it was autodetected. null if not present.
 	records : [], // records, split by separator and with header line removed
 	typedRecords : [], // same as above but with some fields converted to Date or Number where possible
 	headerGuesses : { // if any of these could not be guessed it will be null